 Pharmacy Technician – Certified Designation are registered pharmacy technicians who are authorized to assist in a pharmacy under the personal supervision of a registered pharmacist.
 Also, the candidates must have successfully passed an exam accredited by the National Commission for Certifying Agencies of the Institute for Credentialing Excellence (NCCA).

 The fee details for the Illinois Pharmacy Technician License are as follows:

-- Application fee for all designations is $40.
+- The application fee for all designations is $40.

 Once you have applied for the exam and have paid the fee, the next step is to take the PTCB exam.
-Let’s discuss some details regarding the Illinois Pharmacy Technician License Exam.
+Let’s discuss some details regarding the Illinois Pharmacy Technician License requirements for the Exam.
 Some of the exam details are as follows:

 - The Pharmacy Technician Certification Board (PTCB) Exam lasts for about 1 hour and 50 minutes.

 - The PTCB exam consists of 90 multiple-choice questions (MCQs).
-Out of these 90 questions, only 80 questions are scored.
+In total, 90 questions were asked, but only 80 questions were scored.
 The other 10 questions are not scored.